OSAS/community-website/source/blog/2015-12-14-guidelines-for-announcing-software-releases.html.md

 ---
 One of the major functions of any open source project is releasing software, with the goal of reaching as many users as possible.
 To help our projects succeed, we need to ensure that we get the message out in a timely fashion, to the widest relevant audience, and with the right information.

 With that in mind, we've crafted a set of guidelines for coordinating release announcements to ensure that your excellent work doesn't get lost in the shuffle.
-Remember that these are only guides; you own community practices can be different.
+Remember that these are only guides; your own community practices can be different.

 READMORE